Dr. Benjamin Cory & Sarah Braly

 The Youngest Braly Sister Isabella

-In the Oakhill Memorial Park in San Jose, Susan and J.M.
+In the Oakhill Memorial Park in San Jose, Susan Isabella and J.M.
 Braly are buried next to Sarah and Ben.
+Daughter Elizabeth is also buried at Oak Hill Memorial Park.

 SEE THE BRALY FAMILY PHOTO COLLECTION at the end of this page; including Isabella and James Madison Braly her husband and their daughter Bertha, Sarah, the other Braly siblings.....